 Additionally, we have found that there is significant variability in resiliency assessments, which makes it difficult for developers to understand and implement impactful measures across their portfolios.
-In order to develop a successful loan offering, we will need to create a standard assessment and framework.
+In order to develop a successful loan offering, we will need to identify standards.